 A gifted athlete, his prowess on the rugby field led to selection first in Northland provincial teams, then The Chiefs Super 12 team, The Blues Super 12 team, and then NPC for Auckland.
 A freak accident on the rugby field resulted in a broken neck and the end of a professional rugby career.
 Broken but not beaten and with six months of traction to think about his options, Jason decided to join the police force.

-After completing the gruelling training programme, Constable Barrell entered the NZ Police.
+After completing the grueling training programme, Constable Barrell entered the NZ Police.
 But something wasn’t quite right.
 An MRI scan found a life-threatening tumour which was causing strokes, and four hours of surgery, turned into nine.
 Jason came through alive, but the brain surgery caused damage and left him needing to relearn everything, from walking to feeding himself.

 Jason challenges people to re-evaluate their own limitations, real or imagined, to take responsibility for their own lives, and to stop making excuses as to why they are not living-up to their true potential.